vpdb/vpx-js/lib/vpt/README.md

 You can see what a given playfield item is used for by looking at its interfaces.

-- `IRenderable` is for table elements that are rendered on the playfield
+- `IRenderable<STATE>` is for table elements that are rendered on the playfield
 - `IHittable` means the ball can collide with it
-- `IMovable<STATE>` indicates there is some physically-based movement
+- `IMovable` indicates there is some physically-based movement
-- `IAnimatable<STATE>` indicates the item somehow animates
+- `IAnimatable` indicates the item somehow animates
 - `IPlayable` is implemented for logic during game play
 - `IScriptable` means the item offers a VBScript API